Ada-Developers-Academy/daily-curriculum/topic_resources/orange_tree.md

 # Orange Tree
 Create a program using object-oriented principles which will simulate the behavior and life of an orange tree.

+## Baseline
+Create an `OrangeTree` class which will simulate the life of an orange tree.

 ## Breakfast (from L2P)
-- Create an `OrangeTree` class which will simulate the life of a simulate orange tree.
+- Create an `OrangeTree` class which will simulate the life of an orange tree.
 Create the following methods to manage the trees behaviors:
   - `height` method: returns the orange tree's height
-  - `one_year_passes` method: ages the tree one year
+  - `one_year_passes` method: ages the tree one year and takes care of all age-based functionality
   - `count_oranges` method: returns the number of oranges on the tree
   - `pick_orange` method:
     - reduces the number of oranges by one and __returns__ a string telling the user how delicious it is